wiormiw/movie-app-test/README.md

 # Code Submission

 1. Within Glitch, go to `Tools` > `Import and Export` > `Download Project`
-2.
-3.
+2. Upload the project archive to [transfernow](https://www.transfernow.net/en) or [wetransfer](https://wetransfer.com/) and send it to `eric@pi-xcels.com`

-*Don't bother trying to email the code directly, because the email attachment will be blocked.*
+*Do not email the code directly, because the email attachment will likely be marked as a malicious attachment.*

 # Further Project Details (Optional)